MrHeaaaavy/spring-cloud-k8s-shop-demo/README.md

 * `curl <cluster-ip>:30080/members`

-* swap service in Kubernetes cluster with locals.
+* Swap deployment in Kubernetes cluster with locals.

 > `telepresence --swap-deployment member-service --expose 8081 --run mvn spring-boot:run -pl member-service`

-* modify member-service, save and rebuild, then it could be reloaded
+* Modify member-service, save and rebuild, then it could be reloaded